cosmon-collaboration/nn_c103_analysis/hal-potential/README.md

 1) We perform an $A_1$ projection and assume that $L=4$ and higher partial waves have small contributions.
 The expression above is evaluated with numerical Laplacian and time-slice to time-slice deriviatives.
 Some exploration of higher orders was attempted.
 (Need to check for symmetric time derivative so that we aren't using a different time point for the derivative and the Laplacian).
 2) We add an L=0 projection by extration of the L=0 radial function followed by repopulating the Lattice.
 Then we repeat the process in (1).
 3) We directly implement $V(r)$ on the radial function and associated $Y^L_m$.
 This will have a much better Laplacian and will average the time derivative taken at different radial directions.
+For the numerical time derivatives, we fit a quadratic polynomial to data at $t+\left(-2,-1,0,1,2\right)$ and read off the first and second derivatives from the same fit so they are consistent with each other.

 # Input Data
 Input data is hosted at  [cosmon nn_c103_205.05547](https://portal.nersc.gov/cfs/m2986/cosmon/nn_c103_2505.05547)